Preheating in Palatini Higgs inflation on the lattice: Acknowledgements

 \section{Acknowledgements}

 We thank Eduardo Grossi, Javier Rubio, Mikhail Shaposhnikov and Anna Tokareva for the helpful discussions and comments.
+We also thank the anonymous referee for their helpful comments and suggestions.
 The computations were performed at University of Geneva on the "Yggdrasil" and "LESTA" HPC clusters.
+The work of F.D. was supported by his thesis supervisor, Frederic Courbin.
 The work of A.S. was partially supported by the Department of Energy Grant DE-SC0011842.
 The work of I.T. was partially supported by ERC-AdG-2015 grant 694896, by the Swiss National Science Foundation Excellence grant 200020B\underline{ }182864, by the Carlsberg foundation, and by the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 `INTERACTIONS'.
 J.K. acknowledges the support of the Fonds de la Recherche Scientifique - FNRS under Grant No. 4.4512.10.
 A.F. is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, grants Nos.
 DE-FG-02-08ER41450.